 [Signature of responsible person and date]

 If data on commercial-scale batches are not available, you should provide batch analyses for pilot-scale batches manufactured using the same process as intended for commercial-scale batches.
-Laboratory-scale batches are not appropriate as they do not demonstrate the capability of full-scale manufacture.
+Laboratory-scale batches are usually not appropriate as they do not demonstrate the composition and purity of the active expected under commercial manufacturing conditions.
+In some circumstances, an approval may be granted based on an assessment of smaller scale batch results, with a condition requiring provision to APVMA of commercial scale batch results within 12 months of the approval.

 The results should include: